-Termite Inspection for Home Purchase – Need a Termite Inspection for Home Purchase?
+Termite Inspection for Home Purchase Phoenix Az – Need a Termite Inspection for Home Purchase?
 Call the experts – Bills Pest Termite Control.
 We can help.
 Our trained and experienced inspectors can provide a complete report and diagram containing the necessary information to help make the right purchasing decision.
-Most reports are $50 when paid the day of inspection or $65 when billed thru escrow.
-We provide same day service and will send an electronic copy of the report.
+Most reports are $50 when paid the day of inspection or $65 when billed through escrow.
+We provide same-day service and will send an electronic copy of the report.
 When you need an Arizona home termite inspection service we are the answer – #1 Home Termite Inspection Phoenix Service.

 Purchasing a home in the Phoenix area?
-Need a termite inspection for home purchase?
-There’s a good chance you or the lender will make the sale contingent upon a satisfactory inspection for wood destroying insects.
-Currently there is no Arizona law that mandates a termite inspection for real estate transactions in Arizona.
+Need a termite inspection for a home purchase?
+There’s a good chance you or the lender will make the sale contingent upon a satisfactory inspection for wood-destroying insects.
+Currently, there is no Arizona law that mandates a termite inspection for real estate transactions in Arizona.
 Given Arizona’s termite reputation…requesting one prior to making the final buying decision is wise.

 The inspector should list any evidence that a home has been previously treated for insect infestation(s).
-Such evidence may include drill scars in abutting slabs or foundation, treatment notices, records or warranties.
-The Arizona’s Seller Disclosure Form requires homeowners to disclose known termite history.
+Such evidence may include drill scars in abutting slabs or foundation, treatment notices, records, or warranties.
+Arizona’s Seller Disclosure Form requires homeowners to disclose known termite history.
 The inspector may take the disclosure information into consideration if making treatment recommendations.
 Buyers are encouraged to share disclosure information prior to the termite inspection. #1 Arizona home termite inspection service.

-The inspector is not required to check areas that are inaccessible or that have limited access, but the termite inspection for home purchase report should list those areas.
-The buyer should consider having the areas made accessible and ordering a follow up inspection.
-Common obstructions include cabinets and shelving, furniture, appliances, stored items, packed moving boxes and wall/floor coverings.
-Clutter, access and standing water are among the conditions that may render crawl spaces inaccessible.
+The inspector is not required to check areas that are inaccessible or that have limited access, but the termite inspection for the home purchase report should list those areas.
+The buyer should consider having the areas made accessible and ordering a follow-up inspection.
+Common obstructions include cabinets and shelving, furniture, appliances, stored items, packed moving boxes, and wall/floor coverings.
+Clutter, access, and standing water are among the conditions that may render crawl spaces inaccessible.

 The buyer has 10 days to act upon the findings of a termite inspection report.
 The report should be ordered ASAP to allow time for re-inspection(s) and request records if necessary.
 If treatment is agreed upon, the inspector should provide a supplemental report noting if proper treatment methods were used, provide warranty information and record the infestation is no longer active.

-Home buyers are advised to have their home inspected at least once a year for termites, regardless of whether evidence is noted on the termite report.
-Termites can invade most any home overnight and a large colony can go years undetected.
+Homebuyers are advised to have their home inspected at least once a year for termites, regardless of whether evidence is noted on the termite report.
+Termites can invade almost any home overnight and a large colony can go years undetected.
 It takes a trained and experienced termite inspector to discover the subtle signs of infestation left by Arizona termites.
 Need more information about termite inspection for a home purchase? #1 Home Termite Inspection Phoenix.